miRcuit/miRCuit/README.md

    - Open the terminal or command prompt.
    - Navigate to your project directory (e.g., cd your_project).
    - Use the following command to install the required libraries (The requirement.txt file is available):
-     'pip install -r requirements.txt'
+   -     pip install -r requirements.txt
-   - If you are unable to perform this operation, please download each of the libraries mentioned above using the following command through the VS Code terminal: pip install <library_name>
+   - If you are unable to perform this operation, please download each of the libraries mentioned above using the following command through the VS Code terminal:
+   -     pip install <library_name>
 4. Download the Program File
    - Download the .py file of the program or clone the source code.
 5. Run the Program: